sgrao001/MyBooks/oot/oot.mdx

 They get busy looking for their next conquest.

-To add to Carl Sagan’s quote from The Demon-Haunted World: “ Once you give a charlatan power over you, you almost never get it back.”; - “if you do get it back, it is corrupted enough, to where you will likely become a perpetrator of that which victimized you”.
+To add to Carl Sagan’s quote from The Demon-Haunted World: “Once you give a charlatan power over you, you almost never get it back.”; - “if you do get it back, it is corrupted enough, to where you will likely become a perpetrator of that which victimized you”.

 I must leave.
 The air is clear and fresh.
 My path is my own.
 I resolve to stay away from people in circle's.